-Appendix D - Raising safeguarding concerns about a child Please note national good practice guidance is shown on page 17 of Keeping Children Safe In Education 2021
+Appendix D - Raising safeguarding concerns about a child \ Please note national good practice guidance is shown on page 17 of Keeping Children Safe In Education 2022 affected by:

-Safeguarding concern arises from information which indicates that a child has or may have been affected by:
+Safeguarding concern arises from information which indicates that a child has or may have been

-• Behaviour that has harmed (or may have harmed) a child(ren)

-• Been exposed to criminal activities that could or have caused harm to a child(ren)
+- behaviour that has harmed (or may have harmed) a child(ren) - been exposed to criminal activities that could or have caused harm to a child(ren)

-If the child discloses an incident to you explain to the child that you will share this information with a senior member of staff in order to help them
+If the child discloses an incident to you:

-Listen carefully to and take seriously what the child is saying

-Reassure the child who has made the disclosure to you and say that they have done the right thing and assure them that you believe them

-Give the child time to talk, but do not probe or ask leading questions.

-Investigation is not your responsibility

-Do not promise to keep secrets.

-All allegations of harm or potential harm must be acted upon.

-Do not confront the person subject to the allegation

-Record what has been said as soon as possible after the conversation and ensure that a Designated Safeguarding Lead (DSL) is notified immediately.
+- explain to the child that you will share this information with a senior member of staff in order to help them. - Listen carefully to and take seriously what the child is saying. - Reassure the child who has made the disclosure to you and say that they have done the right thing and assure them that you believe them. - Give the child time to talk, but do not probe or ask leading questions. - Investigation is not your responsibility. - Do not promise to keep secrets. - All allegations of harm or potential harm must be acted upon. - Do not confront the person subject to the allegation - Record what has been said as soon as possible after the conversation and ensure that a DSL is notified immediately.

-Paul Heeley (Headteacher) 01665 710667

-Louise Lightley (Deputy HT) 01665 710667

-Link Governor: Helen Cooper 01665710667

-As soon as you can enter the information on CPOMs .
+As soon as you can, complete a cause for concern form or enter the information on CPOMs .
 If you are noting bruising or marks, be sure to include the size, quantity and colour of the bruising or marks.